microsoft/typespec/packages/website/src/docs/language-basics/namespaces.md

 }
 ```

-The subnamespace can then be used from other places using the fully qualified name.
+The sub-namespace can then be used from other places using the fully qualified name.

 ```cadl
 model A {